swisskyrepo/HardwareAllTheThings/docs/protocols/zigbee.md

 > Zigbee is a specification for a suite of high-level communication protocols using low-power digital radios.
 It's designed for use in areas like home automation, medical data collection, industrial control systems, and other applications that require secure and reliable wireless communication.

-Zigbee is an IEEE 802.15.4-based, wireless networking standard, which is basically used for two-way communication between sensors and control systems.
+Zigbee is an IEEE 802.15.4-based, wireless networking standard, which is used for two-way communication between sensors and control systems.
 Zigbee is a short-range wireless communication standard like Bluetooth and Wi-Fi while covering a range of 10 to 100 meters.

 ## Tools